Stop-and-go wave super-resolution reconstruction via iterative refinement: Introduction

 \section{Introduction}

 Stop-and-go waves are among the most ubiquitous and significant phenomena in freeway traffic flow research\cite{ahn2019traffic,edie1961,edie1967generation}.
 Stop-and-go waves have been recognized as a major contributor to the system inefficiencies, crashes \cite{zheng2010impact} and emissions \cite{treiber2008much,li2014stop}.
 Modern freeway \textit{traffic management centers} (TMCs) commonly utilize sensors such as loop detectors \cite{chen2002freeway} and radar detectors \cite{kim2017assessing} in daily operations to implement various corridor management strategies \cite{siri2021freeway}.
 These sensors typically provide aggregated traffic measurements at typical intervals of 30 seconds to 5 minutes and are usually deployed at 0.5 to 1-mile intervals along the freeway.
-Because of such sensors, we know that stop-and-go traffic waves are extremely prevalent in freeway corridors \cite{treiber2000congested}.
+Because of such sensors, we know that stop-and-go traffic waves are extremely prevalent in freeway corridors \cite{treiber2000congested,he2025review}.
 However, while radar and inductive loop sensors offer a good cost-benefit ratio compared to expensive high-fidelity sensors for TMCs, their lack of fine spatio-temporal resolution means that they cannot accurately measure periods of low-speed travel temporally close to periods of high-speed travel \cite{coifman2001improved,kim2014comparing}.
 This underestimation is particularly problematic as these low-speed parts are critical for accurately estimating stop-and-go wave characteristics.

 In recent years, advanced sensor technologies such as drones \cite{barmpounakis2020new,talebpour2024}, multi-camera monitoring systems \cite{shi2021video, gloudemans202324}, LiDAR \cite{lee2015using,coifman2016segmenting}, and on-board vehicle perception systems \cite{sun2020scalability} have allowed the collection of precise vehicle trajectories, which has enabled rapid advancement in the analysis and modeling of stop-and-go waves \cite{treiterer1974hysteresis, NGSIM, ztd2018, gloudemans202324}.
 High-fidelity traffic measurements have demonstrated the capability to capture the intricate patterns of stop-and-go waves, which exhibit considerable complexity, as shown in \cite{laval2010mechanism, ji2024enabling}.
 Figure \ref{fig:overview} demonstrates a comparison of the traffic speed profiles observed from a conventional sensor system and high-fidelity sensor systems.
 Unfortunately, very few roadways worldwide currently have access to high-fidelity traffic instruments mentioned above capable of continuously collecting extensive vehicle trajectory data \cite{li2020trajectory}.
 This significantly limits the generalizability and scalability of the observation and analysis of stop-and-go traffic to a broader context.